geotrev/undernet/app/docs/dropdowns.md

 - `id`: a unique id describing the button.
 - `data-parent`: an attribute containing the value of the container element's `data-dropdown` attribute.
-- `data-target`: an attribute containing the value of the dropdown menu list's `id` attribute.
+- `data-target`: an attribute containing the value of the dropdown menu's `id` attribute.

 #### Menu Attributes